mappingvermont/tilestrata-test/README.md

 	/tiles/glad-encoded/{z}/{x}/{y}/
 	/tiles/glad-last-month/{z}/{x}/{y}/

-should definitely be able to create a glad-all raster, with the input being a raw raster with intensity values 1 - 255 only where we have GLAD points. then make a lookup table/raster colorizer to make all the output the same pink alerts, but vary the alpha channel based on the 1-255 values.
+should definitely be able to create a glad-all raster using GDAL.
+Just combine date/conf with intensity, and have RGB be pink, + A be the value from intensity. then using node-mapnik to serve that. easy.